danklotz/openNotes/micro-reviews.md

 - *Bishop (2011): Pattern Recognition and Machine Learning.* Good for looking things up and getting a first notion of particular topics.
 Nice plots.
 - *Efron & Hastie (2016): Computer Age Statistical Inference.* Very technical, very interesting.
 Suprisingly good read.
 - *Franklin (2001): The Science of Conjecture.* Scholarly tome about conjectures, evidence based decision making and probabilistic reasoning before the calculus of probability was invented.
 Hard to read, but very rich.
+- *Franklin (2009): What Science Knows: And How it Knows it.* Franklin is super smart, but this book is much to opinionated and on the nose for me.
+Overall it felt like a letdown after reading the "The Science of Conjecture".
 - *Klein (2002) No Logo.* A book that became bigger than itself.
 Actually OK.
 - *Bakan (2005): The Corporation.* A pathological look at corporations.
 This is a good read.
 - *Miyazaki (2005): The Art of Howl's Moving Castle.* A beautiful art-book for a beautiful movie.
 Text is used only sparingly, but when it is insightful.
 The quality of the pictures is great.
 I love the sotry baords.